icopy-site/awesome/docs/awesome/awesome-canvas.md

 - [Akihabara](http://www.kesiev.com/akihabara/) is HTML5 games library for making pixel based games using Javascript and the canvas tag.
 - [ChemDoodle](http://web.chemdoodle.com/) is an open source chemistry and chem-informatics toolkit where canvas is being used to solve common chemistry related tasks, displaying the molecules in a variety of different ways.
-- [d3](https://github.com/d3/d3) (https://github.com/raphamorim/awesome-canvas/blob/master/or D3.js) is a JavaScript library for visualizing data using web standards.
+- [d3](https://github.com/d3/d3) (or D3.js) is a JavaScript library for visualizing data using web standards.
 D3 helps you bring data to life using SVG, Canvas and HTML.
-- [fabric.js](http://fabricjs.com) provides interactive object model on top of canvas element and also has SVG-to-canvas (https://github.com/raphamorim/awesome-canvas/blob/master/and canvas-to-SVG) parser
+- [fabric.js](http://fabricjs.com) provides interactive object model on top of canvas element and also has SVG-to-canvas (and canvas-to-SVG) parser
 - [iio.js](https://github.com/iioinc/iio.js) - A javascript library that speeds the creation and deployment of HTML5 Canvas applications
 - [Konva](https://github.com/konvajs/konva) - Konva.js is an HTML5 Canvas JavaScript framework that extends the 2d context by enabling canvas interactivity for desktop and mobile applications.
 - [Origami.js](https://github.com/raphamorim/origami.js) - JS Lib to redesign canvas API interface